• Use Cases

 Meshes lets the product event trigger the Resend template directly, so signup, billing, and lifecycle communication is tied to the moment the state changed.

-You get visibility into every attempt
+Visibility into every attempt

 If a message fails because of downstream API issues or mapping mistakes, the event history makes that visible and replayable.